rsdoiel/antenna/socal_north.md

 date: 2023-10-30, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+31 at 11:13 p.m.&#160;</em>
-Two UCLA professors were named as recipients of the MacArthur Fellowship &#8211; which is awarded to leading artists, scholars and entrepreneurs across the nation &#8211; on Oct.
+Two UCLA professors were named as recipients of the MacArthur Fellowship – which is awarded to leading artists, scholars and entrepreneurs across the nation – on Oct.

 <https://dailybruin.com/2023/10/29/ucla-professors-awarded-macarthur-genius-grants-to-further-innovative-work/>